smallhadroncollider/taskell/roadmap.md

 - Vertical spacing doesn't work if the current item is blank
 - Cursor goes missing on the left hand side at the end of a line
 - One bad config line stops all config from working - needs to merge with defaultConfig
+- Help modal needs to scroll on smaller windows

 ## To Do